mozilla/mentat/edn/README.md

 # barnardsstar
-An experimental EDN parser for Datomish
+An experimental EDN parser for Project Mentat.